apache/fluo-yarn/CONTRIBUTING.md

 limitations under the License.
 -->

-# Contributing to Fluo Docker
+# Contributing to Fluo Yarn

 Checkout [How to Contribute][contribute] for general instructions on contributing to Fluo projects.